FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/security_control/permission_control.md

   - **public String revokeSysConfigManager(String address)：** remove system parameter management permission of exterior account.
   - **public List\<PermissionInfo\> listSysConfigManager()：** inquire system parameter management permission records.

-Set and remove permission API and return json string, containg code and msg fields.
+Set and remove permission API and return json string, containing code and msg fields.
 For operations with no permission, code is set to 50000 and msg defined as “permission denied”; for those granted with permission, code is 0 and msg “success”.

 ## Data definition
 Permission information is stored in the form of system table, which is named _sys_table_access_ with following fields: